-Council has general responsibilities under the NSW Work Health and Safety Act 2011 and the NSW Work Health and Safety Regulation 2011.
+Council has general responsibilities under the NSW Work Health and Safety Act 2011 and the NSW Work Health and Safety Regulation 2017.
 Accordingly council will:

-- not use any asbestos containing materials (unless in accordance with part 8.1 (419) of the NSW Work Health and Safety Regulation 2011) and will not cause or permit asbestos waste in any form to be reused or recycled - not direct or allow workers to carry out work with asbestos or asbestos containing materials (unless in accordance with part 8.1 (419) of the NSW Work Health and Safety Regulation 2011 2017) - ensure that exposure of a person at the workplace to airborne asbestos is eliminated so far as is reasonably practicable - ensure that the exposure standard for asbestos (defined in Appendix C) is not exceeded in the workplace - notify SafeWork NSW immediately if persons are likely to be affected by asbestos fibres or if an air monitoring process records respirable asbestos fibre levels above 0.02 fibres/ml of air - notify SafeWork NSW immediately if persons are likely to been exposed to asbestos fibres or if an air monitoring process records respirable asbestos fibre levels above 0.02 fibres/ml of air - ensure that any contractors engaged to undertake the removal of asbestos for council are appropriately licensed, trained and their safe work procedures have been reviewed prior to commencing work - · consult with workers as required by the Work Health and Safety Act 2011.
+- not direct or allow workers to carry out work with asbestos or asbestos containing materials (unless in accordance with part 8.1 (419) of the NSW Work Health and Safety Regulation 2017) - ensure that exposure of a person at the workplace to airborne asbestos is eliminated so far as is reasonably practicable - ensure that the exposure standard for asbestos (defined in Appendix C) is not exceeded in the workplace - notify SafeWork NSW immediately if persons are likely to been exposed to asbestos fibres or if an air monitoring process records respirable asbestos fibre levels above 0.02 fibres/ml of air - ensure that any contractors engaged to undertake the removal of asbestos for council are appropriately licensed, trained and their safe work procedures have been reviewed prior to commencing work - consult with workers as required by the Work Health and Safety Act 2011.